stretcharm/PowerBI_Training/README.md

 ## Video 10 - UnPivot the Data

-### Here we show how to pivot the columns into rows so the data is easier to work with
+### Here we show how to unpivot the columns into rows so the data is easier to work with

 - We start by duplicating our query.
 	- This is also useful if you want to try something as there is no undo in the query editor